piannaf/piannaf.github.io/content/blog/2019-03-27-the-future-of-cross-platform-is-native/index.md

 ----

-This post originally written while working at [Touchlab](https://touchlab.co)
+This post originally written for [Touchlab](https://touchlab.co/future-cross-platform-native/)

 ----